FREE SHIPPING ON ALL US ORDERS

 2. Tone (Optional): A hydrating or exfoliating toner can prep skin and enhance serum absorption.

-3. Apply Treatment Serum: Use your targeted acne-fighting serum first, as these contain active ingredients designed to penetrate deeply.
+3. Apply Treatment Serum: Use your targeted acne-fighting serum first.

 4. Apply Hydrating Serum: If using two serums, apply the treatment first and the hydrating one second.